-Ten Irish writers who have left an imprint on the world
+Ten Irish writers whose writing influenced the world

-It’s no secret that Ireland has produced some of the greatest writers in history.
+Ireland has produced some of the greatest writers in literature.
 Writing in all different, varying styles, these masters have produced works about Ireland, society, culture, family relationships, and personal events that have greatly influenced Ireland and the rest of the world.
 Below is a list of ten top Irish novelists, in alphabetical order.

 1. John Banville

 William John Banville, born in 1945, is best known for his dark humor and precise style, especially in the crime fiction novels that he writes under the pseudonym Benjamin Black.
 Many consider his clear, unique writing to embody a mastery of the English language.
 Banville was once a literary editor at the Irish Times and is currently a regular contributor to the "New York Review of Books."
 His most famous work, The Sea, is the journal of a retired art historian attempting to cope with the deaths of loved ones throughout his life.
 Aside from novels, Banville has also published various short stories and plays.

 Notable Works: The Sea, The Book of Evidence